 What to do in London

-Check out our Events section for all the cool stuff happening over the Lunar New Year: from parades and dragon dances to craft workshops and Mahjong classes, we’ve got you covered.
+Check out our Events section for all the cool stuff happening over the Lunar New Year: from parades and dragon dances to banquet-themed displays and Mahjong classes, we’ve got you covered.

 Written by: